Cyrix126/gupaxx/IDEAS.md

 If we want Gupaxx to help user mine in the most decentralized way, we should offer them to run a monero node.
 This would be optional and would check if the requirement are fulfilled before enabling the button to do so.

-## **Making Gupaxx more User friendly**
+## **more User friendly**
 ### Website
-Creating a website like [gupax.io](https://gupax.io) to have a more user friendly presentation and installation method.
+Build a website like [gupax.io](https://gupax.io) to have a more user frendly presentation and installation method.
-Having a website, we can detect the architecture and OS of the visitor and give them the right archive to download.
+Having a website, we can detect the architecture and OS of the visitor and give him the right archive to download.
 ### Generated wallet
 If Gupaxx could create a wallet and put the primary address in P2Pool tab automatically, it would remove a manual step for the user.
 It could be an option to ask at first start.
 The user could access this wallet on the same computer with the official GUI wallet.
 A password would be needed and a button could be added to show the seedphrase.
 ### Auto register to XvB
-If Gupaxx could register the user automatically to the raffle, it would remove a manual step for the user.
+If Gupaxx could register the user automaticcly to the raffle, it would remove a manual step for the user.
 Automatic registration could be done to prevent spam by checking if the registered address is in P2Pool window or by giving a small HR to XvB.
 It could be an option to ask at first start.
 ### Setup Guide